 Toddler milk: is it really necessary?

-The Victorian Health Promotion Foundation VicHealth is calling for an end to aggressive marketing of toddler milk formulas, as new research reveals some products are up to four times more expensive than regular milk, but contain more sugar and fewer key nutrients.
+Victorian Health Promotion Foundation VicHealth is calling for an end to aggressive marketing of toddler milk formulas.
+New research reveals some products are up to four times more expensive than cow’s milk.
+Plus they contain more sugar and fewer nutrients.

-The Deakin University and VicHealth study of 50 milks targeted at children aged 12 months and over has found that some cost up to $1.02 per 200mL serve, while regular cow’s milk costs just 26 cents per serve – if drank daily, toddler milk would cost a family as much as $23.56 more per month than regular cow’s milk.
+A Deakin University and VicHealth study of 50 milks targeted at children aged 12 months and over has found that some cost up to $1.02 per 200ml serve.
+Regular cow’s milk costs just 26 cents per serve.
+If consumed daily, toddler milk would cost a family as much as $23.56 more per month than regular cow’s milk.

-VicHealth CEO Dr Sandro Demaio says that toddler milk products are not only incredibly expensive, they are also completely unnecessary.
+VicHealth CEO Dr Sandro Demaio says that toddler milk products are not just incredibly expensive.
+They are also completely unnecessary.

 “This research shows that toddler milk formulas are up to four times more expensive than their regular fresh milk counterparts,” she says.
-“They’re also less nutritious, containing more sugar and less protein than regular milk, while many also offer less calcium.
+“They’re also less nutritious.
+They contain more sugar and less protein than regular milk, while many also offer less calcium.

 “Despite this, manufacturers are using Instagram influencers, targeted digital advertising and on-pack claims to try and lure Australian families into believing these ridiculously priced products are ‘essential’ for their child’s health.”